asthinasthi/leetcode-java/README.md

 # leetcode-java
-Java solutions to leetcode problems
+Java solutions to leetcode problems.
+Also some design patterns are included.